Get

 Unfortunately, there are currently no accurate diagnostic tests for food allergies in dogs, so for now we have to rely on elimination diet trials.
 This does not mean simply trying a bunch of different types of dog food!

 A proper elimination diet has very limited (or hydrolyzed) ingredients, and you must be extremely strict about what your pup eats for the duration of the trial (usually 8-12 weeks).
-It is not something to undertake lightly, so please talk to your veterinarian before attempting to conduct a diet trial on your own.
+It is not something to undertake lightly, so please talk to a veterinarian before attempting to conduct a diet trial on your own.

 Frequently Asked Questions